Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement: Analysis

 \section{Analysis}

-In this section, we visualize the semantic similarity matrix to identify false negatives, conduct an ablation study to validate FG-CLEP's effectiveness, and assess its performance across various LLMs, text encoders, and ECG encoders.
-The reported metrics reflect the average zero-shot AUC across the aforementioned six datasets.
+In this section, we conduct a series of experiments to provide an in-depth analysis of FG-CLEP.
+The reported metrics reflect the average zero-shot AUC across the six datasets described above.